Convert Switched Outlet To Hot

 Push a small nail, paperclip, or tiny screwdriver into the slots on the back of the receptacle outlet to free the wires if they are not looped around the screws.

-Connect all of the black hot wires to the hot side of the receptacle or use a pigtail.
+Connect all black hot wires to the hot side of the receptacle or use a pigtail.

-Half switched outlet with white wire LINE feed to switch
+A half-switched outlet with a white wire LINE feed to the wall switch.

-Half switched outlet with white wire LINE feed to switch
+A half-switched outlet with a white wire LINE feed to the wall switch.

 If the receptacle outlet is split as above, you will need to replace it.